 • The Institute for Safe Medication Practice (ISMP) Canada produces safety bulletins and allows healthcare providers to report medication safety incidents.

-• The Canadian Patient Safety Institute has tools, resources and information on Medication Safety.
+• The Canadian Patient Safety Institute has tools, resources and information on Medication Safety and a new Medication Safety at Case Transitions Safety Improvement Project.

-• ISMP (US) has many Medication Safety Tools and Resources including lists of:
+• ISMP (US) has many Medication Safety Recommendations including lists of:

-• Patient Safety Primer on Medication Errors (Agency for Healthcare Research and Quality, AHRQ) (US)
+• Patient Safety Primer on Medication Errors (AHRQ) (US)

 See also Research on Medication Safety.